ShubhamK2799/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+The files in this repository are the part of the Google-Udacity Front End Developement Scholarship.
+This project has been submitted.
+Any one who can help me making the code more interactive are welcomed by sending me a pull request.